Back to The Sharing Handbook

 I've been using SharePoint for years.
 Will I still learn something?

 Almost certainly.
 Most long-term users have significant gaps — especially around how views work, what metadata actually does, and how to use the built-in workflows.
 Module 6 (Views) and Module 7 (Metadata) are eye-openers for experienced users.
+And if you haven't seen the new App Bar yet, Module 2 will save you a lot of confusion.

 Does this cover creating sites and libraries?